Bombay Lakshmi Rajagopalan: Early life and background

 Lakshmi was born in Matunga, a suburb in Mumbai, to Mrs. Radha and Mr. T. V. Panchapakesan.
 She has four sisters who have also been honed in music.
 She started learning music at the age of 3 from her mother and was equally well supported by her father.
 She did her graduation in Commerce from Mumbai University and C.A.I.I.B. from Indian Institute of Bankers.
 She completed a 5-year music course at Bharatiya Music & Fine Arts, in Mumbai.
 Later she underwent 2 years of advanced and rigorous training in Raagam, Thanam and Pallavi under the tutelage of Smt T.R.
 Balamani.

-At the tender age, she won major competitions and awarded a prize at the age of eight from Bharat Ratna M. S. Subbulakshmi.
+As a child, she won major competitions and was awarded a prize at the age of eight from Bharat Ratna M. S. Subbulakshmi.

 Lakshmi has won several gold medals and also the prestigious Tambura prize in various competitions conducted by Music Academy, Indian Fine Arts Society, Chennai, Sri Shanmukhananda Fine Arts Mumbai and other Sabhas.

 She was in managerial cadre with Bank of Baroda and took VRS to pursue her career in Carnatic Music.

 She has participated by representing her bank in All India Inter Bank Music competition and has always won the first prize and the rolling trophy.